-- Our executives' annual incentive compensation, and therefore their total compensation, varies significantly from year to year based on the company's annual financial performance, as well as individual performance against goals (see page 25). - Our executives' total compensation is comprised of elements addressing both short-term and long-term financial performance (see page 25).
-Our cash bonus payouts align with the company's financial performance over the prior fiscal year, while our equity compensation aligns with long-term financial performance. - All of our CEO's equity awards granted in 2012 were performance-based: 50% of the intended value was granted in the form of a PRSU and 50% of the intended value was granted in the form of a stock option (see page 29). - A substantial percentage of the equity awards granted to our other NEOs in 2013 was performance-based: 40% of the intended value was granted in the form of a performance-based RSU ("PRSU") and 60% of the intended value was granted in the form of a stock option (see page 25). - The substantial majority of our NEOs' compensation in 2012 (84% in the case of our CEO) was in the form of equity compensation, which motivates them to increase stockholder value (see page 29).
+• Our executives' annual incentive compensation, and therefore their total compensation, varies significantly from year to year based on the company's annual financial performance, as well as individual performance against goals (see page 25).
+Because our 2013 financial performance did not meet the minimum levels established under our 2013 Executive Bonus Plan, neither Mr. Daane nor any of our executive officers received a cash incentive for 2013.

+• Our executives' total compensation is comprised of elements addressing both short-term and long-term financial performance (see page 25).
+Our cash bonus payouts align with the company's financial performance over the prior fiscal year, while our equity compensation aligns with long-term financial performance.

+• A substantial percentage of the equity awards granted to our CEO and other NEOs in 2013 was performance-based: in the case of our CEO, 50% of the intended value was granted in the form of PRSUs and in the case of our CFO and other NEOs, 40% of the intended value was granted in the form of PRSUs (see page 29).

+• The substantial majority of our NEOs' compensation in 2013 (84% in the case of our CEO) was in the form of equity compensation, which motivates our executives to increase stockholder value (see page 31).

-Our pay-for-performance philosophy is reflected in the chart below depicting the composition of our CEO's 2012 compensation.
-When stock options are included, which our compensation committee strongly believes are performance-based compensation, 84% percent of Mr. Daane's 2012 compensation is performance-based.
+Our pay-for-performance philosophy is reflected in the chart below, which depicts the composition of our CEO's targeted 2013 compensation.

-Our 2012 Executive Compensation Aligns With Our Financial Performance
+Our 2013 Executive Compensation Aligns With Our Financial Performance

-Our 2012 corporate performance, as well as our longer term financial performance as measured by total stockholder return, was a crucial factor in the compensation outcomes for 2012:
+Our 2013 corporate performance was a crucial factor in the compensation outcomes for 2013:

-Operating margin is one of two key metrics for determining annual incentive awards under our executive bonus plan, which we refer to as the 2012 Bonus Plan.
-Operating margin in 2012 was 33.2%, resulting in a payout percentage of 8.4% for this performance metric under the 2012 Bonus Plan.
-(See page 25)
+Operating margin is one of two key metrics for determining annual incentive awards under our executive bonus plan, which we refer to as the 2013 Bonus Plan.
+Operating margin in 2013 was 27.2%, resulting in a payout percentage of 0% for this performance metric under the 2013 Bonus Plan (see page 25).

 Revenue growth is the second key metric for determining annual incentive awards.
-Because our revenues decreased from 2011 to 2012, there was no payout under the 2012 Bonus Plan for this performance metric.
-(See page 25) Based on our financial performance in 2012, as well as differences in individual performance, the annual incentive awards for our NEOs ranged from 7.1% to 8.4% of target payouts and from 4.6% to 10.7% of eligible salary in 2012.
-(See page 28) (3)
+Because our revenues decreased 2.8% from 2012 to 2013, there was no payout under the 2013 Bonus Plan for this performance metric (see page 25).
+Based on our financial performance in 2013, none of our executive officers received a cash incentive payment for 2013 (see page 25).